 The School understands the Independent Safeguarding Scheme has been halted and is under review by the government; this may change.

-We are seeking candidate who are personally attudent to the NHS values as state in the NHS consititution.
+We are seeking candidates who are personally attuned to the NHS values as stated in the NHS constitution.

 Tuition fees and scholarships